Answered By: Gwen Jones Last Updated: Feb 03, 2020 Views: 20694

 The document is available to download for 30 days after which the file is deleted.
-You can print a single paper copy only from which you cannot make further copies
+You can print a single paper copy only, from which you cannot make further copies.

 If you are using Google Chrome you will need to disable the built-in PDF viewer in order to read your document.
 To do this:

 The encryption technology is not certified for use on Apple mobile devices using Google Chrome.
 The British Library recommends that you use the default browser (Safari) to download your document.
 Other browsers may work, however you need to disable the default PDF viewer as the document will only be visible in Adobe Reader.
 Alternatively save the document, then right click and choose to open in Adobe Reader.

-We are also members of OCLC SHARES ILL and will lend to other libraries in the consortium wherever they are located.
+- We are also members of OCLC SHARES ILL and will lend to other libraries in the consortium wherever they are located.

-Libraries that are not members of these schemes should send requests to the British Library in the first instance.
+- Libraries that are not members of these schemes should send requests to the British Library in the first instance.
 If the British Library cannot satisfy the request they will forward it to us.

 British Library Document Supply Centre

 Most items for inter-library loans are supplied by the British Library Document Supply Centre (BLDSC) based at Boston Spa in Yorkshire.
-We rely heavily on this service to obtain monographs and journal articles and sometimes use the BLDSC's "World Wide Search service" to obtain monographs and reports published overseas.
+We rely heavily on this service to obtain monographs and journal articles and occasionally use the BLDSC's "World Wide Search service" to obtain monographs and reports published overseas.